 Flight delay compensation guide: How to claim up to £530/person for free – 2021 Update

-By Michael Patrick.
-Last Updated 29th January 2021.
+By Mark Ainsdale.
+Last Updated 9th April 2021.
+Welcome to our guide about how to claim compensation for flight delays.
 Within this guide, we are going to discuss how to claim compensation for delayed flights.
 In doing so, we will provide free legal advice and outline how a personal injury solicitor could assist you.

 In 2004, a new European legal ruling made flight delay claims a standard entitlement for most flyers taking flights between European airports.
-Under this EU legislation, everyone who experiences a flight delay longer than three hours should be able to claim compensation for the delay.
+Under this EU legislation as per the European Court of Justice, everyone who experiences a flight delay longer than three hours at an EU airport, perhaps due to weather conditions, should be legally entitled to compensation for the delay.
 The process of claiming compensation for flight delay is free.
 The amount of compensation a person can expect to receive is from £110 to £520, depending on the severity of the delay that compensation is being claimed for.

 Flyers can claim flight delay compensation on their own, or they can use a claims service to handle the process for them, paying a percentage of the flight delay compensation they receive as a fee to the claims service.
-It is more than understandable to have questions on how to claim compensation for delayed flights.
+It is more than understandable to have questions on how to claim compensation for delayed flights or even situations where the airline denies boarding for passengers for various reasons.
 However, after reading this guide to the end, you will understand how to claim compensation for delayed flights.
 More specifically, you will understand how a personal injury solicitor could assist you.